15 Best Things To Do in Boulder City

 There are a couple of ways to see the Hoover Dam.
 The fast and free option is by parking in one of the public lots in Arizona and walking the short distance to Nevada and the dam.
 Along the way are places to snap photos, see the intake towers and the spillways that were last used in 1983.

-For a more in-depth tour of the turbine room and other inner workings of the dam, the Bureau of Reclamation – the government agency that manages the dam – offers tours daily.
+For a more in-depth tour of the turbine room and other inner workings of the dam, the Bureau of Reclamation, the government agency that manages the dam, offers tours daily.
+You can choose from three different options but I highly recommend the guided tour because you see things you wouldn’t if you were on your own.

-The Bureau of Reclamation’s website (below) has all the up to date tour info and you can also book a tour in person at the dam.
+The Bureau of Reclamation’s website (linked below) has all the up to date tour info.
+You can also book a tour in person at the dam but tours may not be available last minute during busy season.
+I suggest booking ahead of time or booking an organized tour from Las Vegas.

 3. See the Trains at the Southern Nevada Railway Museum

-There were no major roads or interstates at the time of the dam construction so the project relied heavily on trains to bring in materials and supplies.
-The Nevada Southern Railroad was actually built in 1931 for this purpose.
+Before the dam construction, there were no major roads or interstates so the project relied heavily on trains to bring in materials and supplies.
+The Nevada Southern Railroad was actually built in 1931 just for the purpose of bringing materials to the site.

 Once the dam was completed and the lake filled up, the need for the railroad line diminished.
-Parts of it actually disappeared underwater.
+Parts of it actually disappeared as the water rose.
 Seeing a piece of history slipping away, a effort was made by volunteers and the state of Nevada to save what was left of the old line.

-Visit the museum 7 days a week (closed on Nevada holidays) from 9:00am to 3:30pm.
-Check their website below for an event schedule including Christmas and holiday happenings.
+The museum is open 7 days a week (closed on Nevada holidays) from 9:00am to 3:30pm.
+Check their website below for an event schedule that includes special Christmas and holiday happenings.

 4. Gamble at Railroad Pass Casino

-Surprising fact – gambling is prohibited inside the city limits of Boulder City.
-But since the Railroad Pass is actually just outside the city limits – with a Henderson address – you can eat, drink, gamble and sleep your way through this historic stop on this things to do in Boulder City list.
+Surprisingly, gambling is prohibited inside the city limits of Boulder City.
+But since the Railroad Pass is actually just outside the city limits and has a Henderson address, you can eat, drink, gamble and sleep your way through this historic stop on this things to do in Boulder City list.

 5. Lake Mead National Recreation Area

-The park encompasses 1.5 million acres of protected land and is one of the most diverse parks in the park system.
-You can hike it, fish it, boat it, paddle it or just drive through it to enjoy, in my opinion, one of the most underrated parks in the national park system.
+The park is huge and encompasses 1.5 million acres of protected land.
+It’s one of the most diverse parks in the park system.
+You can hike it, fish it, boat it, paddle it or just drive through it, to enjoy, in my opinion, one of the most underrated parks in the national park system.

-The easiest ways to see a piece of the park from Boulder City is by visiting the Alan Bible Visitor Center and taking a walk on the Historic Railroad Trail that follows the same railroad bed and passes through some of the very tunnels made to carry supplies through the canyon to the dam.
+A quick way to see a piece of the park from Boulder City is by visiting the Alan Bible Visitor Center and taking a walk on the Historic Railroad Trail that follows the same railroad bed and passes through some of the very tunnels made to carry supplies to the dam.

 Southerner Says: Lake Mead National Recreation Area is a fee based park but the Historic Railroad Trail is outside the entrance station.
 To access other areas of the park, the fee is $25 per vehicle per day or free with an America the Beautiful Pass.